 That’s quite a bit in common, but there are perks to choosing one over the other, depending on your viewing preferences.

 One major difference between the services is the channel options included in their sports packages — specifically those outside the domain of Disney’s ESPN channel suite.
 The lion’s share of sports packages — including MLB Extra Innings, ESPN GamePlan, NBA League Pass, Fox Soccer Plus, NHL Center Ice, and MLS Direct Kick — are available on both.
 Both providers also include common pay TV options like Fox Sports and NFL Red Zone, the latter of which offers a commercial-free way to watch scoring plays from every NFL team that plays each Sunday.

-Lastly, the languages each service supports varies quite a bit.
-DISH supports 29 different languages ranging from Spanish and Italian to Tagalog and Urdu.
+Lastly, the languages each service supports vary quite a bit.
+Dish supports 29 different languages ranging from Spanish and Italian to Tagalog and Urdu.
 DirecTV offers a mere eight options, including Spanish, Brazilian, Korean, Chinese, Russian, Filipino, Vietnamese and South Asian.